About the Certificate

 The Certificate in Sustainability rewards your choice to study pressing social, economic and environmental issues.
-Take courses outside of your faculty and gain deep knowledge of issues such as climate change, food security, biodiversity, renewable energy and social inequality.
+Study across disciplines and gain deep knowledge of issues such as climate change, food security, biodiversity, renewable energy and social inequality.

 Develop solutions that matter.
-Past graduates' have made real contributions to their fields and gone on to careers in places like the Pembina Institute and the Government of Alberta.
+The certificate will give you a welcome edge when hitting the job market.
+Past graduates have made real contributions to their fields and gone on to careers in places like the Pembina Institute and the Government of Alberta.

 There is no cost to apply or complete the certificate.
-As an embedded certificate, students earn the designation while completing their undergraduate program in their respective faculties—no need to switch programs.
-Students have the opportunity to pursue the
+As an embedded certificate, you can earn the designation while completing an undergraduate program in one of eleven different faculties—no need to switch programs.
+Eligible faculties include:

 - Campus Saint-Jean